zach401/acnportal/sim/docs/user/getting_started.rst

 ---------------------------

 The ``BaseAlgorithm`` module has already som predefined charging algorithms that can be used if no other algorithm has yet been defined.
-The section ## covers how to implement a custom scheduling algorithm which can be used in the same way as the ones covered in this section.
+The section :ref:`writing-a-scheduling-algorithm` covers how to implement a custom scheduling algorithm which can be used in the same way as the ones covered in this section.

 The predefined scheduling algorithms are: